YimMenu/YimMenu/README.md

   Now, you will be able to open the solution, and build it.

+## Enabling to toxic features

+Since we are trying our best to improve the experience in GTA Online we have stripped some features from pre-compiled versions of YimMenu.

+In order to activating them go to the [CMakeLists.txt] and add `CUSTOM_BUILD` to the `add_compile_definitions` section.

 ## Staying Up To Date

 Pull the latest changes from this repository.